 Stroll on the Beach at Orient Point’s Waterfront

 The closest “attraction” to Lavender by the Bay’s lavender flower field is Orient Park County Park, which has a beach overlooking Long Island Sound.
-It’s a 10-minute drive east from the flower field.
+It’s a 10-minute drive east of the flower field.

 Walk Around the Town of Greenport